 Oxnard College Distance Education (DE) is primarily the responsibility of the Distance Education Committee, a subcommittee of the Curriculum Committee and advisory to the Vice President for Academic Affairs and Student Learning.
-The elements of distance education at Oxnard College include the following: Collective Bargaining Agreement parameters; Distance Education Handbook; Faculty Training; & Support for DE Students.
+The elements of distance education at Oxnard College include the following: Collective Bargaining Agreement parameters, Distance Education Handbook, faculty training, and tech support for DE Students.

 The parameters for faculty involvement in distance education are outlined in the District collective bargaining agreement, which states, "... as instruction in which the instructor and student are separated by distance and interact through the assistance of communication technology.
 A class in which any portion of the instructional class hours are delivered in this mode is considered a distance education class."
-(AFT/VCCCD Agreement 2016-19 Article 23)
+(AFT/VCCCD Agreement 2016-19 Article 23) (6.A.13)

-The Distance Education Handbook was developed by the Distance Education Committee and it outlines faculty training and support, expectations for students, regular and effective contact, best instructional practices, and legal, regulatory and accreditation requirements for distance education classes.
+The Distance Education Committee developed the Distance Education Handbook (6.A.14) and it outlines faculty training and support, expectations for students, regular and effective contact, best instructional practices; and legal, regulatory and accreditation requirements for distance education classes.

-Faculty training is developed and facilitated by the Instructional Technologist/Designer who educates faculty on best practices, standards, uses of technology in instruction, and DE classroom management.
+The Instructional Technologist/Designer develops and facilitates faculty training on best practices for online instruction, accessibility standards, uses of technology in instruction, and online classroom management.
 The Instructional Technologist/Designer communicates with the Distance Education Committee, Deans, Department Chairs, and the Vice President of Academic Affairs about trends, ongoing issues, outreach, and general distance education success.

-Support for DE students consists of all-hours support and online training from Canvas, by phone, device apps, and a website called the Canvas Community.
-The Canvas Community has student-specific user guides, tutorials, video training, Frequently Asked Questions, and Q&A Forums.
-Students can access the Student support options with the "Help" button available on every page in Canvas, which includes a link to ask the Instructor.
+DE students are provided with 24/7 support and online training from Canvas, by phone, device apps and a website called the Canvas Community.
+The Canvas Community has student-specific user guides, tutorials, video training, frequently asked questions and question and answer forums.
+Students can access the student support options with the "Help" button available on every page in Canvas, which includes a link to "Ask the Instructor."